Registration with Accessibility Services

 New students must arrange and attend (in-person or virtually) an appointment with Accessibility Services.
 Students will be required to complete forms and submit documentation.

-During the intake meeting, students will meet with their Accessibility Advisor and determine which accommodations and resources they require.
+During the intake meeting, students will meet with their Accessibility Advisor to determine their required accommodations and resources.

 Returning students will need to re-register with the Accessibility Services each semester by making an appointment with an Accessibility Advisor.